-The main rule is that you must have stayed in Norway with residence permits of at least one year's duration in order for the period to be included in the calculation of the residence period.
+The general rule is that your residence permits must have been of at least one year's duration for your stay in Norway to be included in the calculation of your residence period.

-We can make exceptions from this requirement and also include permits of shorter durations if you have held
+We can make exceptions and include stays based on shorter permits if you have held

-If you have stayed abroad for up to two months during one calendar year, that will have no bearing on the calculation of your residence period.
-This means that such stays abroad are regarded as residence in Norway, and time spent abroad will not be deducted.
-If you stay abroad for more than two months during a calendar year, however, the whole period abroad will be deducted, not just the part that exceeds two months.
+Staying abroad for two months or less during one calendar year will have no negative bearing on the calculation of your residence period.
+This means that you will be considered as having been resident in Norway during such stays abroad, and your time abroad will not be deducted.
+If you stay abroad for more than two months during a calendar year, however, the entire period abroad (not just the part that exceeds two months) will be deducted.
 This is also the case if you were working abroad.

-'The past three years' are reckoned from the date on which we made a decision in your case.
+'The past three years' are calculated as beginning on the date we made a decision on your case.

-If you are over the age of 2 and under the age of 18 when you apply for Norwegian citizenship, and you have a Norwegian parent or you apply together with your mother or father, you must have stayed in Norway continuously for the past two years holding permits of a duration of at least one year.
+If you are over the age of 2 and under the age of 18 when you apply for Norwegian citizenship, and you have a Norwegian parent or you apply together with your mother or father, you must have stayed in Norway continuously for the past two years while holding permits of at least one year's duration.
 This means that you cannot have been

-'The past two years' are reckoned from the date on which we made a decision in your case.
+'The past two years' are calculated as beginning on the date we made a decision on your case.

-If you have not yet turned two when you apply, there is no requirement for residence period, but you must have applied for or have been granted a residence permit before we can process your application for citizenship.
+If you have not yet turned two by the time you apply, there is no requirement for residence period, but you must have applied for, or have been granted, a residence permit before we can process your application for citizenship.

 Did you find what you were looking for?